atmandhol/tappr/docs/USAGE.md

 * `ingress-ip`: Get the Tanzu System Ingress External IP of...
 * `install`: Install TAP.
 * `setup`: Setup Dev Namespace with Git and Registry...
-* `upgrade`: Get the Tanzu System Ingress External IP of...
+* `upgrade`: Upgrade Tanzu Application Platform to a...

 ### `tappr tap edit`